WhimsicalWill/AccessibleRL/TD3/README.md

 DDPG also has a `target_actor`, `target_critic_1`, and `target_critic_2` which are frozen copies of the actual `actor` and `critic` networks that lag slowly behind them and provide a stable learning target for both networks.

-# Learn Function
+# Learning Update

 A batch of (s, a, r, s) transitions are sampled from the replay buffer uniformly.

-One step TD targets are computed for each transition.
-The target is computed as the reward added to the discounted target critic value of the next state action pair.
+One-step TD targets are computed for each transition.
+The TD targets are computed as the reward added to the discounted `target_critic` value of the next state action pair.
 One caveat is that this discounted target critic value is now taken from the minimum of the two critics to curb overestimation bias.

-Also, since we only have access to the resultant state, we use the target_actor to compute the action to be taken from the next state.
-We add noise to this computed action, which will have the effect of smoothing out our actor network.
+Since we do not have access to `a'` in our (s, a, r, s') transition, we use the `target_actor` to compute the action (`a'`) to be taken from the next state.

 The critic loss is formulated as the Mean Squared Error (MSE) between the critic's predictions and the One-step TD Targets.
 A gradient step is taken for both critic networks in the direction that minimizes this loss across the whole batch of transitions.

 For the actor update, we use the critic as a proxy that tells us which parts of the environment are high value.
-We feed our actor model's action into the target critic (arbitrarily, we choose target_critic_1), and take a gradient step in the direction that maximizes the average critic values across the whole batch of transitions.
+We feed our actor model's action into the `target_critic` (arbitrarily, we choose `target_critic_1`), and take a gradient step in the direction that maximizes the average `target_critic_1` values across the whole batch of transitions.
 This is the gradient of the predicted value w.r.t. the actor model's parameters, so the gradient step only modifies the actor's parameters.

-Then we update our `target_actor` and `target_critic` which lag behind the actual `actor` and `critic`.
-This is implemented by taking an `exponentially weighted average` of the past parameters of the `actor` and `critic`
+Then we update our `target_actor`, `target_critic_1`, and `target_critic_2` which lag behind the actual `actor`, `critic_1`, and `critic_2`.
+This is implemented by taking an `exponentially weighted average` of the past parameters of the models.

 # Other Information